Water-absorbing gel beads sold as sensory toys and used in vases and gardens are a growing problem among young children.

 inhaled them.
 The beads can continue to grow once inside the body, causing blockages and life-threatening damage.
 And the beads may not be visible on X-rays.

-Recently, while the beads are labeled as "non-toxic," concerns also been raised about the safety of the chemical acrylamide used to make them.
+Although the beads are labeled as "non-toxic," concerns also have been raised about the safety of the chemical acrylamide used to make them.

 Water beads safety tips

 If you are interested in buying water beads, the American Academy of Pediatrics recommends:

 Consider waiting until all the children in your household are at least 3 years old.

 Only use water beads on a table over a hard floor.
 Sweep or vacuum immediately afterward.
 Because some are the size of a pinhead when dry, they are difficult to find or notice if they fall on the floor.